BPHarris/SkeletonEngine/Docs/_build/html/_sources/api/file_SkeletonEngine_src_SkeletonEngine.h.rst.txt

 .. |exhale_lsh| unicode:: U+021B0 ..
 UPWARDS ARROW WITH TIP LEFTWARDS

-General include, for use by :ref:`namespace_SkeletonEngine` applications.
+General include, for use by SkeletonEngine applications.